Terms & Policies

 Fair Dealing Notice

 Airwallex is committed to implementing the Monetary Authority of Singapore Fair Dealing Guidelines.
 Our Board and Senior Management lead a corporate culture where fair dealing drives every decision.
 We rigorously test products to ensure suitability for target customer segments, with enhanced safeguards for vulnerable individuals.
 Representatives receive continuous training on regulatory requirements and ethical practices, with balanced incentives prioritizing customer outcomes over sales targets.
-Complaints are resolved independently within 21 working days.
+Complaints are resolved independently within 20 business days.
 We continually enhance services through customer feedback analysis, market reviews, and Board-monitored improvement initiatives.
 For more information about the applicable guidelines, please see MAS Guidelines on Fair Dealing (FSG-G04).